rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 <!--more-->

-There are several different strategies that I have seen (with overlaps):
+There are several different inclusive strategies that conference organizers can consider (with overlaps between them):

 * Implementing a policy for rotating conference venues around the world.
 [ICSE](http://www.icse-conferences.org) is one of the leaders in this space: the conference location continuously rotates between Europe, North America, and other continents.
 I was surprised to find that [only two conferences between ICSE 2014 and ICSE 2023](http://www.icse-conferences.org/history.html) were assigned a location in the USA, which is the most common host country for other conferences in this field.
 * Choosing a conference venue in [a country that is welcoming to visitors](https://www.passportindex.org/byWelcomingRank.php).
 [ICLR 2020](https://iclr.cc/) has chosen to hold the conference in Ethiopia ([a rank #1 location](https://www.passportindex.org/comparebyDestination.php?p1=et&fl=&s=yes)).